-In the imbalance settlement, estimates for the profiled consumption on hourly basis are used when meter readings are not available in due time (13 days after delivery day).
-When the metering data becomes available a new and improved estimate on hourly basis is done and called the final profiled consumption (FPC).
-In the reconciliation settlement, the difference between FPC and PPC is settled using hourly PX market prices for the MBA.
+In the imbalance settlement, estimates for the profiled consumption are used when meter readings are not available in due time (13 days after delivery day).
+When the metering data becomes available a new and improved estimate is done and called the final profiled consumption (FPC).
+In the reconciliation settlement, the difference between FPC and PPC is settled using PX market prices for the MBA.
 In this way, the error in the imbalance settlement due to incorrect estimates of the profiled consumption is corrected.